transparencylog/tl/README.md

 **Alpha Warning**: tl works as described but has minimal testing, no peer review, and no load testing.
 Please test the tool and provide feedback.

-`tl` verifies the contents of URLs against a publicly recorded cryptographic log. `tl is flexible and can download, print, or verify existing files.
+`tl` verifies the contents of URLs against a publicly recorded cryptographic log. `tl` is flexible and can download, print, or verify existing files.

-The public log gives users of tl a number of useful properties:
+The asset transparency log gives users of `tl` a number of useful properties:

 - Verifiability of a downloaded URL's contents being identical to what the rest of the world sees
 - Searchability of recorded content changes of a URL